 So, now that we’ve established that investing in a mortgage does in fact equal good debt — which is the kind we’re after — let’s talk about leverage.
 In simple terms, it means to use borrowed money to increase the potential return of an investment.
 So with that in mind, you can borrow on the fair market value of your current home.
 Chances are your home has increased in value.
-While you may have only paid down a portion of your mortgage to-date, you are still able to borrow up to 80% of the fair market value of your home, minus any outstanding mortgage due.
-Leveraging the equity you have in your home into additional properties is the trick.
+While you may have only paid down a portion of your mortgage to-date you are still able to borrow up to 80% of the fair market value of your home, minus any outstanding mortgage due.
+Leveraging your home equity into additional properties is the trick.
 More on that later.

 Two Peas in a Pod: Leverage for Equity

 To demonstrate the effects of leverage on equity, let’s use the example above, but split it into an outright cash vs. leverage scenario:

 • Cash Option: Buy a $500K property using all cash.

 • Leverage Option: Buy a $500K property with $100K cash and $400K loan

 If and when the property appreciates to $600K the following year, what happens?

 • Cash Option: Return on equity = 20% ($100K increase on a $500K investment).

 • Leverage Option: Return on equity = 100% ($100K increase on a $100K investment).

 By using leverage, not only do you outlay less cash but you also get a much higher (5x to be exact) return on equity.